raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 sudo parted /dev/sda

 (parted) mktable msdos
+Warning: Partition(s) on /dev/sda are being used.
+Ignore/Cancel? ignore
 Warning: The existing disk label on /dev/sda will be destroyed and all data on this disk will be lost.
 Do you want to continue?
 Yes/No?
 Yes
+Error: Partition(s) 1 on /dev/sda have been written, but we have been unable to inform the kernel of the change, probably because it/they are in use.
+As a result, the old partition(s) will remain in use.
+You should reboot now before making further changes.
+Ignore/Cancel? cancel
+(parted) quit
+reboot
+sudo parted /dev/sda
 (parted) mkpart primary fat32 0% 100M
 (parted) mkpart primary ext4 100M 100%
 (parted) print